-Speaking into your husband’s life
+How to speak into your man’s life

 You likely know your husband better than anyone.
 As his wife, you’re also called to be your husband’s helper.
 This is made clear in Genesis 2:18 when God said “It is not good for man to be alone.
 I will make a helper suitable for him”.
 Then God created woman!
 Well, one of the many ways you can truly “help” your husband is to gently, humbly and lovingly voice your concerns when your husband is clearly heading off course in some area of his life.